ROHAN-TANDEL/banglore-profiles/README.md

 ### 5. "Veeresh G" - DBA - 3+ years

 More than 3 years of experience in Sql Server 2008,2012,2014 More than 3 Years of Experience in SQL server, .Net Application Support, Sql Reports.
 Have experience in SQL Server Database Administration.
 The main responsibilities are Maintenance Plan, Backup, Recovery, Log Shipping, Space management, Monitoring, Troubleshooting, Performance tuning etc. Expertise in T-SQL writing stored procedures, triggers and functions.
 Worked on configuring SQL Server with minimum privileged access.
-Completed Corporate training On ( SQL server, Sql server DBA ) in Besant
+Completed Corporate training On ( SQL server, Sql server DBA ) in Besant Technology

 skills